patestevao/new-patestevao/content/work/bitcoin-ux-research.md

 They are not to be taken as absolute truths but, hopefully, as helpful perceptions that people might have of the Bitcoin experience.

+#### Quotes

 > "Fear of BTC is like fear from the internet in its beginnings."
+>
-A user on why people are afraid of using Bitcoin and why they will possibly get used to it once it's part of their daily lives, as it was with the e-mail and the internet as a whole.
+> A user on why people are afraid of using Bitcoin and why they will possibly get used to it once it's part of their daily lives, as it was with the e-mail and the internet as a whole.

+&nbsp;

 > "Widespread adoption needs to be cultural, the trust needs to comes from close people in your community.
 People need to feel related to others who use BTC."
+>
-A user on why 'community evangelization' is much more powerful than trying to force education or a vision about a subject from a faraway centralized source.
+> A user on why 'community evangelization' is much more powerful than trying to force education or a vision about a subject from a faraway centralized source.

+&nbsp;

 > "Staring with Bitcoin is a journey of discovery.
 It can be both fun or scary."
+>
-A user on how the challenges of getting into Bitcoin can be perceived differently depending on the user's feelings and approach to it.
+> A user on how the challenges of getting into Bitcoin can be perceived differently depending on the user's feelings and approach to it.

+&nbsp;

 > "I don't want to be a liability to myself."
+>
-A user talking about their attitude and motivation for learning how to use Bitcoin and why the challenges needed to be faced heads on, without viewing them as a problem.
+> A user talking about their attitude and motivation for learning how to use Bitcoin and why the challenges needed to be faced heads on, without viewing them as a problem.

+&nbsp;

 > "As a user, I want to know what I need to do and perceive the value being offered."
+>
-A user on why they don't feel the need to learn all technical aspects of Bitcoin and why they think widespread adoption will take this path of focusing more on the practical benefits than on the knowledge of how the technology works.
+> A user on why they don't feel the need to learn all technical aspects of Bitcoin and why they think widespread adoption will take this path of focusing more on the practical benefits than on the knowledge of how the technology works.

+&nbsp;

 > "Writing it down felt clandestine".
+>
-User, with a humorous tone, talking about their experience writing down their seed back up.
+> User, with a humorous tone, talking about their experience writing down their seed back up.
 Especially given the alerts and recommendations that usually accompany this process.

+#### Impressions
 - Most users had experience – and some still have – with either manually typing addresses or copying and verifying all digits one by one.
 It's one of the most cumbersome tasks pointed out.
 The ones who do this are usually not highly technical users and are not aware of the address checksum validation.

 - Most users find that Bitcoin usability has improved over time.
 But, unless they already use Bitcoin for 5 or more years and have experienced some significant usability developments on the protocol level, this improvement seems more connected to them getting used to the Bitcoin routines and steps.
 In this case, the discomfort of using it disappears (or is drastically reduced).
 The reason for saying this is that, when showing their routine to other people, it will likely be received with confusion or skepticism.
 So it suggests that it is more a matter of learning than of Bitcoin usability as a whole having improved drastically over time.